 Work with a Boston immigration firm that cares about you and your family.
 Schedule your consultation with our team today.

 Need a lawyer for a citizenship case in Boston?
-It is a proud moment when I am able to watch one of my clients raise their right hand and take the Oath of Citizenship, because I know how much hard work and determination this moment represents.
-I know that my client has dedicated a great deal of time and resources to this goal - and I know that, in the end, all of their effort will be worth it because now they have a chance to pursue their own American dream.
+It is a proud moment when I am able to watch one of my clients raise their right hand and take the Oath of Citizenship because I know how much hard work and determination this moment represents.
+I know that my client has dedicated a great deal of time and resources to this goal - and I know that, in the end, all of their efforts will be worth it because now they have a chance to pursue their own American dream.

 There are two ways to obtain a green card that allows you to have permanent resident status in the United States.
 One way is to apply for an adjustment of status.
 This is an option for non-immigrants who are currently residing in the United States.
 If you are already in the country, this process allows you to become a legal resident without having to go home to your native country.